 6. Focus on branding & marketing

 You must establish a brand out of your law business.
 For this, it is important to ensure your brand elements are consistent.
 For example, you are using one logo on the website and across publications.
-This is a small example, and improving your brand has limitless opportunities, ranging from coming up as a sustainability-promoting, no-paper law firm to having it featured in a local newspaper or magazine.
+There are limitless opportunities to improve your brand, from becoming a sustainability-promoting, no-paper law firm to having it featured in a local newspaper or magazine.
+This is just a small example.

 You may also invest in digital or traditional marketing depending upon your needs and your target audience’s demographics.
 Your marketing and branding efforts count when it comes to using them for business development.